 resources for food photography

 First of all, I wanted to create this space, so that other aspiring food photographers would have a reference that would spur their learning and knowledge.
-I have spent hours and hours, days and nights of staying up till morning hours studying and teaching myself the art of food photogrpahy.
+I have spent hours and hours teaching myself the art of food photography.
 I get so many questions about my food photography.
-So I though I would answer all those questions in one nifty place!
+So I thought I would answer all those questions in one nifty place!
 This page is meant to be a resource for food photographers of any range.
-I hope it is helpful! let me know if there are any unanswered questions.
+I hope it is helpful!
+Let me know if there are any unanswered questions.

 Disclaimer: Please note that some of the products and resources on this page are affiliate links.
 I will earn a small commission from any purchase through those links.
 These products are recommended, because i have found them to be trustworthy and incredibly useful.

 Food Photography Tools

 Tasty Food Photography Ebook is great place to start if you want to learn how to take stunning food images!
 Lindsay from Pinch of Yum walks you through all the steps to setting yourself up for food photography success!
 Easy to follow instructions and detailed examples.
 Start improving your food photography today!